ioslas/JAVA-mini_educated_projects/Junior_Beginner_level/BinarySearchTree/README.md

     ```
     Do you want to continue(y/n)? n
     ```
-    *After that, the down below is follows*
+    *After that, the down below follows*

     Note: The y/n are case-insensitive